AvikNayak22/SpendWisely/README.md

    npm run server
    ```
 ## Usage
-- Register or log in to your account.
+- **Register:** Navigate to the registration page and create a new account.
+- **Login:** Use your credentials to log in.
-- Add transactions by providing the necessary details.
+- **Add Transactions:** Add new income or expense transactions through the form.
-- View your transaction history and filter by date and type.
-- Access the analytics dashboard to gain insights into your income and expenses.
+- **View Transactions:** View your transactions in a table or as analytical charts.
+- **Filter Data:** Use the filters to view transactions based on selected criteria.
+- **Manage Transactions:** Edit or delete existing transactions as needed.

 ## Contributor
 - AvikNayak22